-As a parent or guardian, you know your child best.
+As a parent, guardian, or caregiver you know your child best.
 We, the school staff, are here to partner with you to assist your child in reaching their highest potential.
 Toileting is a complex process and every child has a unique journey to toileting independence.
 Partnering with your child's classroom teacher, health office staff, and principal will help make the journey more positive.

-Encouraging their child with praise and patience during the learning process.
+Encouraging your child with praise and patience during the learning process.

-Communicating with school staff about where their child is on the journey to toileting independence.
+Communicating with school staff about where your child is on the journey to toileting independence.

-Encouraging their child to become as independent as possible with all activities of daily living such as eating, dressing, and toileting.
+Encouraging your child to become as independent as possible with all activities of daily living such as eating, dressing, and toileting.

 Reading books and talking about becoming independent with toileting.